phuse-org/aesummaries/README.md

 [![Style](https://github.com/phuse-org/aesummaries/actions/workflows/styler.yaml/badge.svg)](https://github.com/phuse-org/aesummaries/actions/workflows/styler.yaml)
 <!-- badges: end -->

-Application to generate/visualize Adverse Events related tables and figures.
+Clinical Visual Analytics for Review and Submission

 ## Purpose

-The purpose of this Application is to visualize the AE (Adverse Event) dataset through Interactive R shiny Graphs (Volcano and Forest plot).
-In this Application, we can generate the plots which will be according to the filters that we select.
-Since we have many table of tables to visualize certain statistics and measures for AE, we can simply use this app to display plots for all the combinations
+Development of an open-source tool and package to enable generation of identified interactive plots for clinical review and direct inclusion in submission for regulatory agencies.
+The initial scope is to develop a package to generate interactive forest and volcano plots for adverse event and FDA Medical Queries (FMQs) analysis outputs for inclusion in submissions to the FDA.
+This work is a collaboration among the American Statistical Association (ASA), PHUSE, and FDA.

 ### Dependencies

 The latest version of the package works with the latest versions of the packages stated in `DESCRIPTION`.

 If a previous version of the package should be used, it is recommended to use latest version of the dependencies at the point of time when the previous version of {cvars} was released.

 ## Scope

--   Build a toolbox of re-usable functions and utilities to create AE-specific tables and figures.
+* Build a toolbox of re-usable functions and utilities to create Clinical Domain tables and figures.
--   AE datastes which is used to create tables and figures should follow CDISC standards.
+* Clinical Domain datastes which is used to create tables and figures should follow CDISC standards.